rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks/README.md

 ng build --prod
 ``

+**hardware:** We deployed on Google Cloud platform VM with Nvidia P100 GPU 16GB VRAM, i5 4 core , 16GB RAM.
+The client can be any simple rustbucket.

 Will give you the html , css and js files.
 Deploy them accordingly.
 Using flask or http-server (npm app for deploying html project quickly)